-- (1) An application must be accompanied by the following documents: - (a) an approved application form, completed and signed by the applicant;

-- (b) if the applicant is not the owner of the land, a power of attorney authorising the applicant to make the application on behalf of the owner; - (c) if the owner of the land is a company, closed corporation, trust, body corporate or home owners' association, proof that the person is authorised to act on behalf of the company, closed corporation, trust, body corporate or a home owners' association; - (d) the relevant bondholder's consent, if required by the Municipality; - (e) a written motivation for the application based on the criteria for consideration of the application; - (f) a copy of the Surveyor-General's diagram of the subject property or if it does not exist, an extract from relevant general plan; - (g) a locality plan and site development plan, when required, or a plan showing the proposal in its cadastral context; - (h) in the case of an application for the subdivision of land, copies of the subdivision plan showing the following: - (i) the location of the proposed land units; - (ii) the proposed zonings in respect of the proposed land units; - (iii) all existing structures on the property and abutting properties; - (iv) the public places and the land needed for public purposes; - (v) the existing access points; - (vi) all servitudes; - (vii) contours with at least a one meter interval or such other interval as may be approved by the Municipality; - (viii) the street furniture; - (ix) the light, electrical and telephone poles; - (x) the electrical transformers and mini substations; - (xi) the storm water channels and catch pits; - (xii) the sewerage lines and connection points; - (xiii) any significant natural features; and - (xiv) the scale and all distances and areas. - (i) any other plans, diagrams, documents or information that the Municipality may require; - (j) the proof of payment of application fees;

-- (k) a full copy of the title deeds indicating all existing title conditions in current and historic title deeds; and - (I) if required by the Municipality, a certificate of a conveyancer indicating that no restrictive condition in respect of the application is contained in such title deeds.; and - (m) in the case of a Category 3 traditional use application referred to in section 54, community approval granted as a result of a community participation process conducted in terms of Customary Law.
+- (a) an approved application form, completed and signed by the applicant; - (b) if the applicant is not the owner of the land, a power of attorney authorising the applicant to make the application on behalf of the owner; - (c) if the owner of the land is a company, closed corporation, trust, body corporate or home owners' association, proof that the person is authorised to act on behalf of the company, closed corporation, trust, body corporate or a home owners' association; - (d) except if the application relates to communal land, the relevant bondholder's consent, if required by the Municipality; - (e) a written motivation for the application based on the criteria for consideration of the application; - (f) a copy of the Surveyor-General's diagram of the subject property or if it does not exist, an extract from relevant general plan; - (g) a locality plan and site development plan, when required, or a plan showing the proposal in its cadastral context; - (h) in the case of an application for the subdivision of land, copies of the subdivision plan showing the following: - (i) the location of the proposed land units; - (ii) the proposed zonings in respect of the proposed land units; - (iii) footprint of all existing structures on the property and abutting properties; - (iv) the public places and the land needed for public purposes; - (v) the existing access points; - (vi) all servitudes; - (vii) contours with at least a one meter interval or such other interval as may be approved by the Municipality; - (viii) all infrastructure, such as light, electrical and telephone poles, electrical transformers and mini substations, storm water channels and catch pits, sewerage lines and connection points; - (xiii) any significant natural features; and - (xiv) the scale and all distances and areas. - (i) any other plans, diagrams, documents or information that the Municipality may require; - (j) the proof of payment of application fees; - (k) a full copy of the title deeds indicating all existing title conditions in current and historic title deeds; and if required by the Municipality, a certificate of a conveyancer indicating that no restrictive condition in respect of the application is contained in such title deeds.